 The Wachau World Heritage Trail is a 180 km long-distance hiking trail in the Wachau Valley in Lower Austria.
 The trail is broken down into 14 stages.

-The first stage, Krems to Dürnstein, is particularly scenic, because of its sweeping views of the serpentine Danube River and the steep terraced vineyards.
+The first stage, Krems to Dürnstein, is particularly scenic, because of its sweeping views of the sinuous Danube River and the steep terraced vineyards.

 It’s an easy, undulating trail, suitable for everyone.
 Stage 1 of the World Heritage Trail leads initially up to the Dürnstein castle ruins and then through vineyards, pockets of forest, and ultimately through the wine cellar alleys of Stein and Krems.